kelvinlim/lnpi_qualtrics/README.md

     from decoders import *
 AttributeError: module 'decoders' has no attribute 'SpatialSpan' [49974] Failed to execute script 'LNPIQualtrics' due to unhandled exception!

+## suggestions from CoPilot

+Check Hidden Imports: Ensure that all necessary modules are included in the PyInstaller build.
+You can use the --hidden-import flag to specify any missing modules.
+For example:

+pyinstaller --hidden-import decoders.SpatialSpan --hidden-import decoders.TrailsAB --onefile LNPIQualtrics.py

+Debug Imports: Build your app with the --debug=imports flag to get a detailed list of imports and see if any are missing:

+pyinstaller --debug=imports LNPIQualtrics.py

 ```